banner

 do {

-// Loop to write msg into the socket
+// Loop write msg through the socket

 nWrite = ::send(mFd.get(), &cleanMsg, msgLength, MSG_DONTWAIT | MSG_NOSIGNAL);